Testato/TeraTerm/teraterm/trunk/release/ssh2_readme.txt

 * History

+2006.4.4 (Ver 2.23)
+  - added the user dialog option that delete the old entry in known_hosts file contains the multiple entrys including the different host key type.
+Special thanks to NAGATA Shinya.

 2006.3.29 (Ver 2.22)
   - Bug fix: application error when known_hosts file contains the multiple entrys including the different host key type.